bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/heliocentric-trajectories.md

 To calculate the orbital parameters for a transfer, we will simplify the calculations with three assumptions:

 1. All the planetary orbits are coplanar.
-With the exceptions of Mercury and Pluto, the orbital inclinations of the planets range from 0° for Earth to 3.4° for Venus, as shown in {numref}`tab:planetary-orbital-elements`.
+With the exceptions of Mercury and Pluto, the orbital inclinations of the planets range from 0° for Earth to 3.4° for Venus, as shown in @tab:planetary-orbital-elements.
 2. The planetary orbits are circular.
-Again with the exceptions of Mercury and Pluto, the eccentricities of the planets’ orbits range from 6.7×10<sup>-3</sup> for Venus to 9.3×10<sup>-2</sup>, as shown in {numref}`tab:planetary-orbital-elements`.
+Again with the exceptions of Mercury and Pluto, the eccentricities of the planets’ orbits range from 6.7×10<sup>-3</sup> for Venus to 9.3×10<sup>-2</sup>, as shown in @tab:planetary-orbital-elements.
 3. The radius of the circular orbit is equal to the mean semimajor axis of the orbit.
-The semimajor axis can be found in {numref}`tab:planetary-orbital-elements`.
+The semimajor axis can be found in @tab:planetary-orbital-elements.

 With these three assumptions, the calculation of the required velocities can be completed by the methods discussed in [](../orbital-maneuvers/hohmann-transfer.md) and [](../orbital-maneuvers/non-hohmann-transfers.md).